ubaldot/vim-poptools/README.md

 ### Syntax highlight in the preview window

-Syntax highlight in the preview can be handy, but it may slow down the user experience.
+Syntax highlight in the preview window can be handy, but it may slow down the user experience.
 You can avoid using syntax highlight in the preview window by setting `g:poptools_config['preview_syntax'] = false`.
 This is useful in case you are encountering troubles when using the preview window.
 The match are still highlighted.